rng-guy/NFSMWBartender/APPENDIX.md

 * Rejoining helicopters don't count towards the total number of helicopters deployed.

+* Enabling rejoining prevents the helicopter from wasting spawns if it loses you instantly.

 * The helicopter only spawns with limited fuel at Heat levels for which you define valid fuel-time values.
 Unlimited fuel means the helicopter must either lose you or get wrecked.

 * The helicopter also (re)spawns in "COOLDOWN" mode according to its (re)spawn delays.